 - All Germanic languages have two numbers: singular and plural.

-- Majority of Germanic languages have two genders: masculine and feminine.
-German, Dutch, and Icelandic have preserved the neuter gender.Dutch has two two genders – common (masculine and feminine) and neuter.
+- The majority of Germanic languages have two genders: masculine and feminine.
+German, Dutch, and Icelandic have preserved the neuter gender.Dutch has two genders – common (masculine and feminine) and neuter.

 - Case inflections have all but disappeared in most Germanic languages, with the exception of German, and Icelandic that have retained four cases: nominative, accusative, dative and genitive.